deeboai/linque-website/CLIENT_HANDOFF_GUIDE.md

 2. Check your email for reset link
 3. Follow the instructions to create a new password

-## 📞 Support
+##  Support
 If you need help or have questions:
 1. Check this guide first
 2. Contact your developer who set this up
 3. All your content is safely backed up in the database

-## 🔐 Security Best Practices
+##  Security Best Practices
-- ✅ Change default password immediately
-- ✅ Use a strong, unique password
-- ✅ Don't share login credentials
+-  Don't share login credentials
-- ✅ Log out when finished editing
+-  Log out when finished editing
-- ✅ Only access admin panel from trusted devices/networks
+-  Only access admin panel from trusted devices/networks

 ---